Self-service photography is available in the Maps Reading Room between 10.00 and 13.00 and between 14.00 and 17.00, Monday to Thursday.

 - Speak to staff at the Collection and Return desk in the Maps Reading Room

-- You are only required to sign the agreement once, but you will need to consult staff about which works you may photograph each time you visit.
+- You will need to consult staff about which works you may photograph and collect a permission card each time you visit.

 Copyright and licensing restrictions